lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 usertable_init/usertable.sh

 Instructions:
 Create a test environment similar to the one assumed.
-If it is not possible to be identical, then the four files containing configuration may require changes.
-The relationships between the files is described in the file called dependencies.txt.
+If it is not possible to be identical, then the three files containing configuration may require changes.

-Ensure the following conditions on the system:

-- Database server running, and the username and passwords installed, but no content;
-- Glassfish Server installed, but not running;
+Ensure that the Glassfish Server is installed, but not running.
+Make sure that the properties files are installed in the glassfish server as described above.
-- Expand the distribution file into a directory.

-Do the following:
+Go to the directory containing the material and do the following:

-# Start the glassfish Server, create the database pools and deploy the authenticator and icat.
+# 1. Start the glassfish Server, and its database.
-# Deploying icat also creates the schema for icatuser, but does not give it useful content.

 asadmin start-domain domain1
+asadmin start-database --dbhost 127.0.0.1

+# 2. Create the database pools and deploy the authenticator and icat.

 cd icat.ear.config     ; ./create.sh;   cd ..
 cd authn_db.ear.config ; ./create.sh;   cd ..

+# 3. Deploy the authenticator and icat.

 asadmin deploy authn_db.ear-1.0.0.ear
 asadmin deploy icat.ear-4.2.0-http.ear

-[
+# 4. Create the user for use by the test.
+# Deploying icat creates the schema for icatuser, but does not give it useful content.

-It may be simpler to perform this step using a database administration tool such as sqldeveloper.
+# It may be simpler to perform this step using a database administration tool such as sqldeveloper.
-When this is changed from Oracle to Derby, the same applies.

-# Create a user for use by the test
 cd usertable_init ;     ./usertable.sh; cd ..

-]

-# Run the test which does a logon to icat and exercises the API
+# 5. Run the test which does a logon to icat and exercises the API.

-cd icat.ear.config; python test.py localhost 8080 db username icat42 password icat42passwd; cd ..
+cd icat.ear.config; python test.py localhost 8080 db username root password password; cd ..

-# If all is well, then ICAT is working
+# If all is well, then ICAT is working.
+To reverse all of this, do the following ...

-To undeploy icat, delete the connection pools and stop the glassfish Server, do the following:
+# 6. Undeploy the authenticator and icat

 asadmin undeploy authn_db.ear-1.0.0
 asadmin undeploy icat.ear-4.2.0-http

+# 7. Delete the connection pools

 cd icat.ear.config     ; ./drop.sh;   cd ..
 cd authn_db.ear.config ; ./drop.sh;   cd ..

+# 8. Stop the database and the domain

-asadmin stop-domain domain1
+asadmin stop-database --dbhost 127.0.0.1 asadmin stop-domain domain1

 # - the end -